go-yaaf/yaaf-common-postgresql/README.md

 	}
 	defer db.Close()

-	// Ping the database to ensure a connection is established if err := db.Ping(5, 2); err != nil {
+	// Ping the database to ensure a connection is established (5 retries, 2 seconds interval) if err := db.Ping(5, 2); err != nil {
 		panic(err)
 	}